7 Best Places to Visit in Australia During Winters

 The Ayers Rock is a visual marvel.
 This huge slab of rock changes colors dramatically depending on the season and the movements of the sun.
 Also known as Uluru in the native Aboriginal tongue, this massive monolith is a proud symbol of the country’s history.
 While most natural landscapes get eroded over time due to climate change, this rock stands unscathed.
 No one knows how this was possible, since this is a sandstone formation.
 The legend of this rock formation has been cemented forever in the books of history after it was declared a World Heritage site by UNESCO.
 Uluru-Kata Tjuta National Park has been a famous tourist spot since the 1930s.

 If you get a chance to visit this rock formation, use the opportunity to go hiking and explore the nearby locations, like the town of Alice Springs.
 Check the hot springs and warm waterholes where you can have a perfect sauna and a refreshing bath.
 If this sounds great, then there’s more for you.
-There are various rock caves on the slopes of the Ayers Rock that only the most adventurous dare to enter.
+There are various rock caves on the slopes of Ayers Rock that only the most adventurous dare to enter.
 Some of these rock caves are pretty dark inside, with lots of bats.
 Therefore, do not forget to pack a flashlight in case you get lost inside.
-If you visit Uluru during summers, the intense heat and swarming flies can exhaust most of us.
+If you visit Uluru during summer, the intense heat and swarming flies can exhaust most of us.
 Winters have the perfect temperatures to enjoy everything the region has to offer.

 4).
 Enjoy The Great Weather Of Whitsundays

 If you think you have had enough of the cold Australian winters, then head to the warm, tropical waters of Whitsundays.
-Whitsundays are 74 islands that line the beautiful tropical coast of Queensland and are located in the middle of the Great Barrier reef.
+Whitsundays are 74 islands that line the beautiful tropical coast of Queensland and are located in the middle of the Great Barrier Reef.
 The place is dotted with secluded beaches, pretty towns, and colorful reefs.
 Whitsundays is perfect if you are craving some moderate temperatures amidst the ongoing winter season as Whitsunday averages around 22-24 during winters.

 The beaches of Whitsundays provide ample opportunities for you to have fun with your family and friends – go surfing along the waves, explore the exotic marine life, cruise through the islands, dive into the turquoise waters or play beach volleyball on the warm and soft sands.
 The stunning Whitehaven Beach is a must-visit.
 You can also go for various types of romantic boat rides with your partner in crime and in love – that too for cheap prices.
 One last thing – you can see whales in the sea waters of Whitsundays from June onwards.
 The humpback whales often migrate here to give birth in the warm and protected waters of the Whitsundays.